 LPWAN technologies can be divided into licensed (NB-IoT, LTE-M) and unlicensed (SigFox and LoRaWan) technologies.

-NB-IoT and LTE-M provide you standardised connectivity.
+NB-IoT and LTE-M provide you with standardised connectivity.

 LPWAN provides better power-saving possibilities than Cellular Connectivity but is only used for sending small amounts of data.Short Range